v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

       thread.
 This generator can yield objects that perform user interaction or update the GUI.

-  - :meth:`is_visible`, :meth:`is_enabled` and :meth:`has_permission` are
-    called in the Model thread each time the underlying data changes to update the state of the widget that triggers the action.
+  - :meth:`get_state` is called in the Model thread each time the underlying data changes to update the state of the widget that triggers the action.

 The :attr:`name` attribute specifies the name of the action as it will appear in the permission system.